 By signing and returning the proxy card in the enclosed envelope, you are enabling each individual named on the proxy card (known as a "proxy") to vote your shares at the meeting in the manner you indicate.
 We encourage you to sign and return the proxy card even if you plan to attend the meeting.
 In this way, your shares will be voted even if you are unable to attend the meeting.
 If you received more than one proxy card, it is an indication that your shares are held in multiple accounts.
 Please sign and return all proxy cards to ensure that all of your shares are voted.

-To vote by telephone, please follow the instructions included on your proxy card.
+proxy card.
 If you vote by telephone, you do not need to complete and mail your proxy card.